Tunetown/RoomMap/README.md

 - Launch the RoomMap program, browse to the folder where you stored the REW export files, and select all of them.
 Then hit "Open".
 The program will soon show you a first SPL map of your room :)

   ![RM1](https://github.com/Tunetown/RoomMap/blob/master/resources/doc/images/RM1.jpg)

+  Here for example, the first axial room mode (and the only one because this is no rectangular room) of about 40 Hz distributes like expected: Between front and back walls.

 ## Operation Tips
 TODO